 Something that’s being tried in Finland is to pay a baseline salary to people and put no constraints on how they can use the rest of their time.
 You can work on top of that as much as you want.

 A universal basic income, no strings attached, paid not only to the unemployed, but to everyone.
-For now, it’s an experiment involving only about 2000 people.
+For now, it’s an experiment with about 2,000 people.
 But can it be a sustainable system for the future?
 He isn’t so sure.

 A world in which not everyone needs to work